spryker-sdk/integrator-manifests/README.md

 Recipes for [SprykerSdk.Integrator](https://github.com/spryker-sdk/integrator) tool.

-They contain machine-readable intructions on how to integrate core module updates into project level.
+They contain machine-readable instructions on how to integrate core module updates into project level.
 This aims to help automating the process.